takemaru/dnet/README.md

-DNET (Distribution Network Evaluation Tool) is an analysis tool that works with power distribution networks for efficient and stable operation such as loss minimization and service restoration.
+DNET (Distribution Network Evaluation Tool) is an analysis tool that works with power distribution networks for efficient and stable operation such as loss minimization.

 Power distribution networks consist of several switches.
 The structure, or *configuration*, can be reconfigured by changing the